-The Board of Directors recommends that you vote FOR the three Class I nominees for director.
+The Board of Directors recommends that you vote FOR the four Class II nominees for director and FOR the one Class III nominee for director.
 Unless authority for one or more of the nominees is withheld, proxies will be voted FOR the election of each of Messrs.
-Marzec, Mitchell and Weiss for a three-year term expiring at the 2008 Annual Meeting of Shareholders.
-In accordance with a recent change in Minnesota law, the nominees for election as Class I directors will be elected by a plurality of the votes cast at the annual meeting.
-This means that since shareholders will be electing three Class I directors, the three nominees receiving the highest number of votes will be elected.
+Aldrich, Huffer and Manning and Ms. Hays as Class II directors for a three-year term expiring at the 2009 Annual Meeting of Shareholders and FOR the election of Mr. Reynolds for a one-year term expiring at the 2007 Annual Meeting of Shareholders.